The question, “Can dogs eat chicken bones” is a serious one.

-But the bones they eat should come from large animals like cows, goats, turkeys etc.
+But the bones they eat should come from large animals like cows, goats, etc.

 Chewing on such big bones can lead to stimulation which is good for dogs.
-At the same time, things such as cartilage etc. could be healthy if taken in in small proportions.
+At the same time, things such as cartilage, etc. could be healthy if taken in small proportions.

-While such bones are generally safe, they should only ever be fed in the raw form.
+While such bones are generally safe, they should only ever be fed in their raw form.

 This is because cooked bones are brittle and can splinter easily as well, putting your dog at all the risks mentioned earlier.